nylar357/eSHential_scripts/README.md

-eSHential_scripts
-CONTENTS
+eSHential_scripts (All successfully tested and touched up on Openbox WM) CONTENTS

 autoplay.sh - autoplays video from a copied URL in MPVPlayer.
 Requires XClip & MPV.
 Example: Jump on putlockers.me or get on your Tubi.tv account select your movie copy URL.. ./run the script MPV spawns loads the url and plays.
 GREAT for sizing, audio control, makes a more flexible watching experience.

-bckliteF.sh | bckliteH.sh | liteoff.sh  - scripts to operate the Dell keyboard backlight
+bckliteF.sh(full 100%) | bckliteH.sh(half 50%) | liteoff.sh(off)  - scripts to operate the Dell keyboard backlight.
+Often with certain WM you'll lose your brightness key functionality.

  findr.sh    - script that finds runs focuses or process IDs any entry requires x-prop and wmctrl